vrepetskyi/put-ai-rob-1/README.md

 # Upgrade the image

 # apt update && apt upgrade will be run on the existing base image
-# The laboratory 7 image will be fully rebuilt
+# The image for laboratory 7 will be fully rebuilt

 ./sources/robbuild.sh 7 upgrade